radiantlogic-devops/helm/charts/fid/README.md

 helm repo add radiantone https://radiantlogic-devops.github.io/helm
 ```

-If you had already added this repo earlier, run `helm repo update` to retrieve
-the latest versions of the packages.
+If you already added this repo, run `helm repo update` to retrieve the latest versions of the packages.
 You can then run `helm search repo radiantone` to see the charts.

 ## Remove Helm repo